Dmitry Kozak

 Known as the Cheshire Cat (Чеширский кот) because of his smile, Kozak is part of the Vlast' (Власть) or power group from St. Petersburg close to Putin.

 He served previously as the Regional Development Minister in the Russian cabinet headed by Viktor Zubkov from 2007 to 2008.
-From 2004 to 2007, he served as Presidential Plenipotentiary Representative in the Southern Federal District (North Caucasus and Southern European Russia).
+From 2004 to 2007, he served as Presidential Plenipotentiary Envoy in the Southern Federal District (North Caucasus and Southern European Russia).

 Dmitry Kozak is a close ally of Vladimir Putin, having worked with him in the St Petersburg city administration during the 1990s and later becoming one of the key figures in Putin's presidential team.
 During the 2004 Russian presidential election, he worked as the head of Putin's election campaign team.
-Kozak was one of several members of Putin's circle touted in the media as a possible candidate to succeed Putin as president in 2008.
+Kozak chose not to run as a successor to Putin as president in 2008, saying he was "not ready".

 Early life and career

 Dmitry Kozak was born on 7 November 1958 in the village of Bandurove, in the Kirovohrad region of the Ukrainian Soviet Socialist Republic (part of the USSR).
+He is of Ukrainian ethnicity.

 From 1976 to 1978, Kozak served in the special forces (Spetsnaz GRU) of the Soviet military's Main Intelligence Directorate (GRU).

 After Spetsnaz, he studied at the Vinnitsa Polytechnic Institute before he moved to Leningrad.

 Kozak graduated from Leningrad State University (now St. Petersburg State University) in 1985 with a degree in law.

 From 1985 to 1989, he worked in the Leningrad prosecutor's office as a Prosecutor and Senior Prosecutor.
 He moved into the business sector in 1989, working as head of the legal department at Monolit-Kirovstroy construction company and chief legal consultant for the Association of Trade Ports.